jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 There will be 50 clients per test.

-==>> NOTE: Be sure to create and populate this branch in the Pythian Git Repo.

-All of the code and trace files used for this article are found here: [pythian blog - Oracle Client Result Cache](https://github.com/pythian/blog-files/tree/oracle-trace-overhead)
+All of the code and trace files used for this article are found here: [pythian blog - Oracle Trace Overhead](https://github.com/pythian/blog-files/tree/oracle-trace-overhead)

 Further details are found in the README.md in the github repo.